Yes, there really are movers who pack for you. You can hire them, and not break a sweat with a box.

 - Live Plants

-- Anything that shows signs of infestation or mold
+- Anything that shows signs of insect infestation or mold

 - Items soiled by human/animal bodily fluids